Legislator

-A legislator (also known as a deputy or lawmaker) is a person who writes and passes laws, especially someone who is a member of a legislature.
-Legislators are often elected by the people of the state.
-Legislatures may be supra-national (for example, the European Parliament), national (for example, the United States Congress), or local (for example, local authorities).
+A legislator, or lawmaker, is a person who writes and passes laws, especially someone who is a member of a legislature.
+Legislators are often elected by the people, but they can be appointed, or hereditary.
+Legislatures may be supra-national (for example, the European Parliament), national, such as the Japanese Diet, sub-national as in provinces, or local.

 Overview

 The political theory of the separation of powers requires legislators to be independent individuals from the members of the executive and the judiciary.
 Certain political systems adhere to this principle, others do not.
-In the United Kingdom, for example, the executive is formed almost exclusively from legislators (members of Parliament) although the judiciary is mostly independent (until reforms in 2005, the lord chancellor uniquely was a legislator, a member of the executive - indeed, the Cabinet - and a judge, while until 2009 the Lords of Appeal in Ordinary were both judges and legislators as members of the House of Lords, though by convention they did not vote in the House until retirement).
+In the United Kingdom and other countries using the Westminster system, for example, the executive is formed almost exclusively from legislators (members of the parliament), and the executive Cabinet itself has delegated legislative power.

 In continental European jurisprudence and legal discussion, "the legislator" (le législateur) is the abstract entity that has produced the laws.
 When there is room for interpretation, the intent of the legislator will be questioned, and the court is directed to rule in the direction it judges to best fit the legislative intent, which can be difficult in the case of conflicting laws or constitutional provisions.